-- File a formal application for admission as far in advance of the proposed entrance date as possible.
-An application for admission can be obtained from the Office of Admissions or online. - Enclose a \$25 nonrefundable admissions processing fee with the application.
-(Applications remain on file for one academic year.) - 3.
-Forward the official high school transcripts to the Office of Admissions. - Submit SAT or American College Test (ACT) scores to the Office of Admissions.
+- 1. File a formal application for admission as far in advance of the proposed entrance date as possible.
+An application for admission can be obtained from the Office of Admissions or online. - 2.
+Enclose a \$25 nonrefundable admissions processing fee with the application.
+(Applications remain on file for one academic year.)
+The application fee is waived for those students submitting electronic applications through the college website. - Forward the official high school transcripts to the Office of Admissions. - 4.
+Submit SAT or American College Test (ACT) scores to the Office of Admissions.